Unicorn travel startup Hopper is facing a pandemic-fueled customer service nightmare – TechCrunch

 - “I have been waiting seven months for a refund.”

-To date, users have left over 550 one-star reviews on iOS and 302 on Android, per Sensor Tower data.
+To date, users have left more than 550 one-star reviews on iOS and 302 on Android, per Sensor Tower data.
 Hundreds of these are visible when you sort by “Most Recent” reviews on iOS, which is damaging to what had been, before the pandemic, a trusted and respected travel brand.

 @.sp2020##hopper is getting trashed — no customer support?
 Can’t get refund? ##covid ##travel♬ Trouble’s Coming – Royal Blood